 sh=sl-1+su-12-1

 where sl is the loaded speed and su is the unloaded speed.
-Use of harmonic mean allows us to calculate the correct cycle time: the time required to travel from the mill, to the collection site at the cutblock, and back to the mill.
+Use of harmonic mean allows us to calculate the correct cycle time: the time required to travel from the mill to the collection site at the cutblock, and back to the mill.
 This provides the basis for our estimates of haul cost.

 Figure 2 illustrates the road network in Alberta and estimates of cycle time based on the average of loaded and unloaded speeds from Table 1.
 The road network in the White Area of the province is very dense and largely arranged as a grid related to the Alberta Township Survey System.
 Most of the roads in the White Area are public.
-The road network in the Green Area is less dense and many of the roads are built and maintained by resource industries (e.g. forestry, petroleum and natural gas).
+The road network in the Green Area is less dense and many of the roads are built and maintained by resource industries (e.g., forestry, petroleum and natural gas).
 The pattern of the road network is not as regular as in the White Area.

 [ Figure 2 about here]

-One-way haul times based on the harmonic mean travel speed were generated using the QGIS Network Analysis Toolbox 3 plug-in (QNEAT3) ~created by Raffler~ [44], specifically its iso-area as interpolation (from point) algorithm.
+One-way haul times based on the harmonic mean travel speed were generated using the QGIS Network Analysis Toolbox 3 plug-in (QNEAT3) [44], specifically its iso-area as interpolation (from point) algorithm.
 In our case, we used the algorithm to determine the minimum one-way travel time (using the harmonic mean of loaded and unloaded speeds) along the road network from each of our centres to each cell of a provincial level raster at a 200 m resolution.
 Off-road travel was assumed to be at 5 km/h.
 The Dijkstra algorithm [45] is the basis for travel time minimization.
-Cycle times were calculated by multiplying the one-way haul time by 2, and adding 1 hour for loading and unloading.
+Cycle times were calculated by multiplying the one-way haul time by 2 and adding 1 hour for loading and unloading.

 QGIS zonal statistics were used to calculate the median cycle time to each township, from each of the three potential bioenergy plants.
-The cycle time in Figure 2 was limited to 14 hours because, in Alberta, drivers of commercial vehicles are not permitted to drive more than 13 hours in a 24-hour period, and spend no more that 14 hours on-duty, including loading and unloading times.
+The cycle time in Figure 2 was limited to 14 hours because, in Alberta, drivers of commercial vehicles are not permitted to drive more than 13 hours in a 24-hour period and spend no more than 14 hours on-duty, including loading and unloading times.

 Biomass collection and transportation costs

 All costs and prices used in this study are in Canadian dollars ($).
-At the time of writing (2021-11-30 22:44:07 GMT), the exchange rate between Canadian (CAD) and US dollars (USD) was 0.7830 USD/CAD.
+At the time of the final model run (2021-11-05), the exchange rate between Canadian (CAD) and US dollars (USD) was 0.8031 USD/CAD.

 We assume that the biomass available for collection at a cutblock includes the tops, branches, and foliage left at a roadside landing after processing by a stroke delimber.
 The delimber is assumed to cut the top of the log off at the diameter specified in the utilization standard relevant to the harvest area.
 Following Ref.
 [46], the cost of collecting residues left behind by a roadside stroke-delimber, which includes pre-piling, chipping, road maintenance, supervision, and loading (but does not consider transport) is 41.60 $·Mg-1.